thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 pub.publish(bridge.cv2_to_imgmsg(frame, "bgr8"))
 ```
 The image is captured and convert to ROS Image type, and finally published to the topic by the publisher.
-To run this script, open a new terminal and run `roscore`.
+To run this script, open a new terminal and run `$ roscore`.
 After that, you can run this script by `python cam_pub.py`.
 For every ROS communication, there needs to be one and only one roscore running.
-To check if the images are successfully published or not, open up a new terminal and type in `rostopic echo image_raw`.
+To check if the images are successfully published or not, open up a new terminal and type in `$ rostopic echo image_raw`.
-This way the terminal shall display the image data.
+This way the terminal shall display the raw image data.

+* Checkpoint 2:
+After the publisher runs, in the separate window, `$ rostopic echo image_raw` will display the raw image data.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # ROS Subscriber